Carnacki: "The Darkness"

 In "The Gateway of the Monster" and "The Horse of the Invisible", Carnacki makes passing references to the "Black Veil case", in which a man named Aster died because he did not accept the necessity of staying inside the protective pentacle.
-In "The Darkness", Aster is a reporter who accompanies Hodgson on his investigation of a haunted room.
+In "The Darkness", Aster is a reporter who accompanies Carnacki on his investigation of a haunted room.
 An apparition of a mysterious woman can be seen in the window and a rotting black veil is found inside a secret compartment in a window-seat.
 Carnacki burns the veil inside a pentacle in the hopes of ending the haunting.
 However, as night falls, Aster will not enter the pentacle, believing this to be superstitious nonsense.
 Both men lose the power of sight as the apparition manifests, and Carnacki must listen helplessly from inside the pentacle as Aster is driven into screaming madness and death.
 No option remains to end the haunting but to destroy the house itself.